imaginedelements/heather-turano-coaching/src/pages/blog/2018-06-18-how-to-fill-the-void-after-the-loss-of-a-loved-one.md

 This is how you know it was real and beautiful and worth that space being empty forever.

 **Mantra:**

 A helpful mantra to recite to yourself may sound something like this, “I love that hole where you were”.

+Once you shift your mind, you can start to move through loss easier. and begin to heal.